Tidal Love numbers for regular black holes: Abstract

 \section{Abstract}

 Tidal Love numbers (TLNs) characterize the response of compact objects to external tidal fields and vanish for classical Schwarzschild and Kerr black holes in general relativity.
-Nonvanishing TLNs therefore provide a potential observational window into new physics.
+Nonvanishing TLNs therefore provide a potential observational window into beyond-classical physics.
 In this work, we present a unified and fully analytic study of the TLNs of three representative classes of regular black holes---the Bardeen black hole, the black hole with sub-Planckian curvature, and the black hole arising in asymptotically safe gravity---under scalar, vector, and axial gravitational perturbations.
-Employing a Green’s function method combined with systematic perturbative expansions, we show that TLNs of regular black holes are generically nonzero and exhibit strong model and mode dependence.
+Employing a Green's function method combined with systematic perturbative expansions, we show that TLNs of regular black holes are generically nonzero and exhibit strong model and mode dependence.
 In many cases, higher-order corrections develop logarithmic scale dependence, closely resembling renormalization-group running in quantum field theory and revealing a scale-dependent tidal response absent in classical black holes.
 Our analysis demonstrates that the internal structure of regular black holes, including de Sitter or Minkowski cores and quantum-gravity-inspired modifications, leaves distinct fingerprints in their tidal properties.
-These results establish TLNs as promising probes for testing regular black hole models with future gravitational-wave observations.
+These results provide a comparative theoretical benchmark for assessing regular black-hole models and establish a basis for future phenomenological and observational studies with gravitational-wave detectors.